Do Arrests Without Conviction Show Up on Background Check? Yes & No

 A fingerprint background check often involves running the person’s fingers through the FBI database to search for pertinent law records and information.
 These files will turn up any criminal history they have related to your fingerprints.
 When running background checks employers may prefer this type of check since it is less likely to include errors in reporting the information, as it’s unlikely to mix up people’s fingerprints the way you can mix up their names.

-FAQs: Background Checks, Arrests, and Convictions And How They Affect You
+Background Checks, Arrests, and Convictions and How They Affect You

 How should I handle bad background check reports?